New universal operator approximation theorem for encoder-decoder architectures: Approximation properties

-\end{lemma} In the following, we state the main result of this section, which will give rise to the construction of encoders and decoders based on frames. \begin{theorem} Let $\X$ be an infinite-dimensional, separable Hilbert space and $(f_i)_{i\in \N} \subset \X$ a given frame of $\X$ along with a dual frame $(f^*_i)_{i\in \N} \subset \X$ of $(f_i)_{i\in \N}.$ Then $\X$ has the $\lambda$-BAP with $T_n$ being the projections
+A frame has a dual frame different from the canonical dual frame if and only if it is not a Riesz basis, see, e.g., \cite[Lemma 6.3.1]{Christensen_Frames}.
+In the following, we state the main result of this section, which will give rise to the construction of encoders and decoders based on frames. \begin{theorem} Let $\X$ be an infinite-dimensional, separable Hilbert space and $(f_i)_{i\in \N} \subset \X$ a given frame of $\X$ along with a dual frame $(f^*_i)_{i\in \N} \subset \X$ of $(f_i)_{i\in \N}.$ Then $\X$ has the BAP with the projections $T_n = D_n\circ E_n$ defined by

-which are linear, bounded, have finite rank and converge uniformly to the identity operator on every compact $K\subset \X$. \end{theorem} \begin{proof} The statement follows immediately by the definition of the projections $T_n$ and by applying Lemma \ref{lem:BAP_pointwise_convergence_suffices}. \end{proof} In particular, we obtain the following result by choosing the dual frame to be the canonical dual of $(f_i)_{i\in \N}$. \begin{corollary} Within the framework of Theorem \ref{thm:frames}: Choosing $(f^*_i)_{i\in \N} \coloneqq \big(S^{-1}(f_i)\big)_{i\in \N}$ leads to the $\lambda$-BAP of $\X$ together with the projections